 Have a separate process for organizing these to keep your calendar and books clean.
 If you have a team, train them to distinguish these types of meetings.
 After all, some employees who are incredible at sales may not be the best in terms of customer care, and vice versa.

 Make your appointment-setting process more effective today

-Appointment setting doesn’t have to be a point of contention for your business.
-Consider using a tool like HoneyBook to make the process more effective with a mix of calendars, scheduling technology, automation, and more.
+Appointment setting doesn’t have to be a friction point for your business.
+Consider using a tool like HoneyBook to make the process more effective with a mix of calendars, lead capture tools, scheduling technologies, automation, and more.

 Skip the back-and-forth: Schedule meetings, sessions, consultations, and more in one click.